The Ben: A Food and Drink Guide at West Palm's New Waterfront Hotel - Entertainment - The Palm Beach Post - The Media Times

 And by the way, the Mediterranean menu inspiration?
 It alludes to the travel experiences of Byrd Dewey’s friends.

 THREE.
 There is also afternoon tea at the Proper Grit, which includes lounge areas for sipping, reading, and telling stories.
 But like everything at The Ben, the traditional has a twist.
-The hotel invokes the Tea and Tonic Experience service on Friday, Saturday and Sunday afternoons (3 p.m. to 5 p.m.).
-Sure, there will be a selection of teas, but “more layers and subtleties” await on the menu, “says Hammer, referring to skilful cocktails enriched with homemade infusions, including a typical sip of chamomile poured from is poured into a teapot.
+The hotel calls the Tea and Tonic Experience service on Friday, Saturday and Sunday afternoons (3pm to 5pm).
+Sure, there will be a range of teas, but “more layers and subtleties” await you on the menu, “says Hammer, referring to skilful cocktails enriched with homemade infusions, including a typical sip of chamomile poured, the is poured from a teapot.

 “We are making afternoon tea a modern event,” he says.